 South America Small Ship Cruises with Small Ship Travel

-South America is a continent of dramatic contrasts—from the wilds of Patagonia and the mystery of the Amazon, to the vibrant rhythms of Brazil and the colonial charm of Andean cities.
-Traveling by small ship offers a seamless and immersive way to explore South America's diverse coastal regions, river systems, and remote islands—connecting you with culture, nature, and history in ways land-based travel cannot.
+A South America small ship cruise opens up a continent of dramatic contrasts.
+It runs from the wilds of Patagonia and the mystery of the Amazon to the rhythms of Brazil and the colonial charm of Andean cities.
+Sailing on a small ship is a seamless way to reach its varied coasts, river systems, and remote islands.
+It connects you with culture, nature, and history in ways land travel cannot.

-At Small Ship Travel, we curate exceptional small ship cruises throughout South America aboard intimate vessels.
-Whether you’re sailing past glacial fjords, navigating the Amazon River, or tracing ancient trade routes along the Pacific coast, we match you with cruise lines that prioritize access, enrichment, and authenticity.
+We focus on small ship cruises throughout South America aboard intimate vessels.
+You might be sailing past glacial fjords, navigating the Amazon River, or tracing old trade routes along the Pacific coast.
+We match you with cruise lines that put access, enrichment, and authenticity first.

 See South America Small Ship Cruises that Best Fit Your Needs